3lvia/libraries-go/cmd/schema-cli/README.md

 ## Authentication
 The CLI uses the Hashicorp Vault to authenticate with the Confluence Schema API.
-You can authenticate with the CLI either by letting it use the OICD flow to authenticate with Vault, or by providing a Vault token directly.
+You can authenticate with the CLI either by letting it use the OIDC flow to authenticate with Vault, or by providing a Vault token directly.
 Such a token can be obtained by running `vault login -method=oidc` and copying the token from the output.
 This token is used with this cli either by passing it as the `--vaultToken` option, or by setting the `VAULT_TOKEN` environment variable.